All tourist information about Siena

 Sustainable tourism in Siena

-Chianti, the stretch of land between Florence and Siena, is a meeting place of poetry and nature.
-A small enchanted world where white roads cross green hills and lead to the discovery of villages, fairytale castles and solitary abbeys surrounded by vineyards The landscape is constantly changing and every street hides pleasant surprises.’
+And Chianti, the handkerchief of land between Florence and Siena, is a meeting place of poetry and nature, a small enchanted world where white roads cross verdant hills and lead to the discovery of villages, fairy-tale castles, and solitary abbeys surrounded by vineyards.
+The landscape is constantly changing, and all routes hold pleasant surprises.”

 cit.
 Lonely Planet Guide